 On April 20th 2010, the Deepwater Horizon drilling rig explosion occurred, leading to the largest environmental disaster in US history resulting in 11 deaths and 17 non-fatal injuries.

-One of the men trapped on the rig after a series of explosions was Mike Williams, chief electronics technician, who had to leap almost 10 stories into the About the Gulf of Mexico and was unsure if he would survive.
+One of the men trapped on the rig after a series of explosions was Mike Williams, chief electronics technician, who had to leap almost ten stories into the Gulf of Mexico and was unsure if he would survive.

 Luckily he was evacuated to the safety of a nearby Coast Guard helicopter and would live to tell the events later.
-Most recently in 2016, Director Peter Berg directed the film about the Deepwater Horizon true story of the tragic event that showed Mark Wahlberg act as About Mike Williams and the Deepwater Horizon.
+Most recently, in 2016, Director Peter Berg directed the film the Deepwater Horizon true story of the tragic event that showed Mark Wahlberg acting as Mike Williams and the Deepwater Horizon.